andrewheiss/SublimeStataEnhanced/README.md

 There are two ways to install this package:

 1. Search for "Stata 13" on [Package Control](https://sublime.wbond.net/)
-2. Copy the entire plugin folder to `~/Library/Application Support/Sublime Text 2/`
+2. Copy the entire plugin folder to `~/Library/Application Support/Sublime Text 2/Packages` or `~/Library/Application Support/Sublime Text 3/Packages`

 ## Known issues